Butler railway station: Description

-Butler railway station is in Butler, a suburb of Perth, Western Australia.
+Butler station is in Butler, a suburb of Perth, Western Australia.
 It is located east of Exmouth Drive and north of Butler Boulevard.
-It is 40.7 km, or a 38 minute train journey, from Perth railway station along the Joondalup line, placing the station in fare zone 5.
-The next station to the south is Clarkson station.
+It is 40.7 km, or a 38 minute train journey, from Perth Underground station along the Yanchep line, placing the station in fare zone five.
+The next station to the south is Clarkson station and the next station to the north is Alkimos station.

 The station consists of two side platforms situated in a cutting below ground level.
-The platforms are approximately 150 m long, or long enough for a Transperth 6-car train.
+The platforms are approximately 150 m long, or long enough for a Transperth six-car train.
 At ground level is a concourse which can be used to cross over the railway or access the station.
 Operating hours are from approximately 5 am to 1 am, extending to 2 am on Friday and Saturday nights.
 Outside station operating hours, the concourse is locked.
 Each platform is served by an escalator, a lift, and a set of stairs, making it fully accessible.
 On the concourse are toilets, a kiosk, a customer service office and fare gates.
 It has 891 car parking bays.
 The station, designed by Coniglio Ainsworth Architects, received a commendation at the 2015 WA Architecture Awards.

 Running along the 38 m long station concourse wall is a piece of public art titled Rain on Water, by Geoffrey Drake-Brockman.
 The artwork consists of 1,200 aluminium rods with various lengths.
 Each rod has a brightly coloured end, with the colour depending on the height of the aluminium rod; shorter rods being on the blue end of the spectrum, and longer rods being on the red end of the spectrum.
 The artwork represents the ripples from raindrops falling on water, with mathematical modelling used to determine the height of each rod to make the piece of art look like a realistic wave.

 History

 The original stage of the Joondalup line began construction in November 1989.
-It was opened between Perth station and Joondalup station on 20 December 1992, and extended to Currambine railway station on 8 August 1993.
+It was opened between Perth station and Joondalup station on 20 December 1992, and extended to Currambine station on 8 August 1993.
 An extension to Clarkson station opened on 4 October 2004.